 Orientation of the Garden

 Within your garden, you are likely to have a range of micro-climates.
-This is mainly determined by how your house and other structures are oriented on your site.
+The orientation of your house and other structures create different conditions on your site.
 This will effect the availability of light, warmth and water for plants.

 South Facing Garden